 KYC/KYT/AML: Extensive KYC/AML measures provide an additional level of regulatory certainty to the digital asset trading industry, helping mitigate the risk of being exploited -intentionally or unintentionally — by bad actors with illicit behaviors.

 Add-ons: Crypto-to-crypto support, multiple platform support, and more.
 Providing an ample and seamless offer to switch between crypto and fiat can make a world of difference, especially for those users that are just getting started.
 Similarly, offering users multi-platform support (such as mobile, web, and app) enables exchanges to adapt to a world characterized by the use of mobile devices and simplicity.

 A wide white-label solution

 Creating every feature outlined above is resource intensive.
 As each product starts to expand, so do the potential problems, and with them, the need for experience.
 Typically, cryptocurrency exchanges are plagued by constant trade-offs that eventually result in vulnerabilities.

-By choosing a white-label partner, any exchange can tailor their solution to fit their outreach strategy — choose the users that might be open to using the product, or adapt the product depending on users’ needs.
+By choosing a white-label partner, any exchange can tailor their solution to fit its outreach strategy — choose the users that might be open to using the product, or adapt the product depending on users’ needs.

 At Scalable we take pride in our search for constant improvement.
 Our clients have the support of several teams encompassing hundreds of developers, ready to take on any request.
 In the case of features, we provide a majority of the ones mentioned above and can cater to custom client needs, as well.
-Our focus is multifold; our robust exchange infrastructure, deep liquidity and secure custody live harmoniously without disregarding the features that make a great user experience.
+Our focus is multifold; our robust exchange infrastructure, deep liquidity, and secure custody live harmoniously without disregarding the features that make a great user experience.

 Schedule a demo for a chance to see the Scalable exchange technology in action.